Steam Deck: LCD models

+The Deck supports Bluetooth connectivity for input devices, including common game controllers, and includes integrated WiFi network support to meet IEEE 802.11a/b/g/n/ac standards, stereo sound out via a digital signal processor, an integrated microphone and a headphone jack, a 40 watt-hour battery, which Valve estimates that for "lighter use cases like game streaming, smaller 2D games, or web browsing" can last between seven and eight hours.
+Valve also estimated that by keeping frame rates to around 30 frames per second (FPS) more intensive games such as Portal 2 could be played for five to six hours.
+The system's software includes an optional FPS limiter that balance a game's performance to optimize battery life.
+At release, Steam Decks were only manufactured in a black casing to reduce the complexity of production, though Valve stated that they have considered introducing other case colors or themes in the future.
+Valve partnered with iFixit to provide replacement parts for users.

 The unit shipped in three models based on internal storage options.
 The base model includes a 64 GB eMMC internal storage unit, running over PCI Express 2.0 x1.
 A mid-tier model includes 256 GB of storage through an NVMe SSD device, while the high-end unit includes a 512 GB NVMe SSD storage unit, with the latter two both shipping with drives that run PCI Express 3.0 x4.
-All 3 SKUs utilize the same M.2 2230 interface for internal storage.
+All 3 SKUs use the same M.2 2230 interface for internal storage.
 Valve stated that the built-in storage is not meant to be replaceable by end-users, though can be replaced as necessary for repair.
 Additional storage space is available through a microSD card slot, which also supports microSDXC and microSDHC formats.